 In many ways, a record producer can be thought of as an analogous role to a movie director.
 The record producer is responsible for having a vision of what a finished album, EP or track will sound like.
 The producer must understand how to challenge the artist to push past their perceptions and boundaries to reach their creative peak.
 The producer must be able to provide help, creative input and many times leadership, on instrumentation, arrangements, individual parts, orchestration, song structure, how to achieve sounds, where to use effects, tracking, mixing, mastering, sequencing and every other aspect of the process that takes an artist's original idea and delivers that as a finished recorded product.

 In this continuing column, we will explore the art of record production, including concepts, techniques, and practical step by step instruction, to help the reader learn how to make the best records possible.
 It is not my intent to follow a linear path through the process of record production.
 Rather this is going to be a column that presents topics as they come to me, with no intent of being a 'text book' kind of guide.
-I will atempt to post something weekly, but given the realities of running a record label, producing records and being an artist myself, this may not always happen.
-So check back periodically and I hope you find this column interesting and helpful.
+I will post something at irregular intervals, given the realities of running a record label, producing records and being an artist myself.
+So, check back periodically and I hope you find this column interesting and helpful.